 We offer information about costs, how to start up a pet walking business, and what dog walking involves.

 One of the main things you'll need to consider is specialist business insurance for dog walkers.
-You can get a quote for cover from Petplan Sanctuary.

 How to start a dog walking business

 If you love dogs, then running your own pet walking business can be fun and rewarding – you get to meet new dogs all the time, enjoy walks in the fresh air, and get paid to spend time with animals.

 Dog walkers can charge around £10 and £20 an hour, depending on location and demand.

 According to research by The Telegraph in 2015 dog walkers can earn 20% more than the average UK salary, and more in London.

 This article will explain the practicalities of setting up a dog walking company, with advice about costs, insurance, and making your business stand out from the crowd.